-- National, regional and local authorities - Energy operators, Energy management institutions, ESCO - Public transport operators; Mobility agencies and institutions - Public and private bodies dealing with energy and climate change, environment, natural resources - Regional and Local Development Agencies - Associations and Institutions specialized in people awareness and communication - Non-Profit-Organizations and other professional and civil society associations dealing with energy, climate change, environmental, natural resources - Chambers of Commerce, business collective organizations and associations, private enterprises and clusters - Enterprises, SME

-Universities, Scientific and Technology Parks, Innovation Incubators and Institutions specialized in research, education, training and capacity building
+- National, regional and local authorities; - Energy operators, Energy management institutions, ESCO; - Public transport operators; - Mobility agencies and institutions; - Public and private bodies dealing with energy and climate change, environment, natural resources; - Regional and Local Development Agencies; - Associations and Institutions specialized in people awareness and communication; - Non-Profit-Organizations and other professional and civil society associations dealing with energy, climate change, environmental, natural resources; - Chambers of Commerce, business collective organizations and associations, private enterprises and clusters; - Enterprises, SME; - Universities, Scientific and Technology Parks, Innovation Incubators and Institutions specialized in research, education, training and capacity building.

+(Reference: point (b)(iii) of Article 8(2) of Regulation (EU) No 1299/2013)

-Investment priority 4e - Promoting low-carbon strategies for all types of territories, in particular for urban areas, including the promotion of sustainable multimodal urban mobility and mitigation-relevant adaptation measures General guiding princ iples for the selection of operations common to every priority investments are described on Section 5.
-Both strategic and standard projects are feasible under this IP according to the financial allocation described in section 5.3 g
+General guiding principles for the selection of operations common to every priority investments are described on Section 5.

+Both strategic and standard projects are feasible under this IP according to the financial allocation described in section 5.3.g.

-Investment priority 4e - Promoting low-carbon strategies for all types of territories, in particular for urban areas, including the promotion of sustainable multimodal urban mobility and mitigation-relevant adaptation measures Specific selection pri Specific selection principles for projects under this Investment Priority should: • contribute to at least one of three types of changes: substitutions of unsustainable with sustainable flows, more efficient use of materials and energy and development of circular chains.
+Specific selection principles for projects under this Investment Priority should:

+contribute to at least one of three types of changes: substitutions of unsustainable with sustainable flows, more efficient use of materials and energy and development of circular chains.